shonorio/apod/README.md

 - Daily updated space imagery from NASA
 - Detailed scientific explanations for each image
-- Browse through historical APOD entries
-- Save favorite images
+- Save favorite Pictures of the Day
 - Dark mode support

 ## 🛠️ Getting Started